Josina Machel: Teenage years

 In 1958, now 13 years old, Josina entered the commercial school Dr. Azevedo e Silva to pursue accounting.
 Two years later, she joined the Núcleo dos Estudantes Africanos Secundários de Mocambique (NESAM), a clandestine cultural and political organization that was founded by Eduardo Mondlane in 1949.
 Her political consciousness developed within the organization, which was surveilled by colonial police, until once she was 18 she fled the country with eight other students (including Armando Emilio Guebuza) intending the Tanzania-based Mozambican Liberation Front (FRELIMO).
 They managed to reach the Rhodesia-Zambia border at Victoria Falls, a journey of some 800 mi, before they were apprehended, extradited back to Mozamqique, and jailed.
 Five months later, in the month of her 19th birthday, Josina was released from jail as a result of an international campaign carried out by FRELIMO.
 She resumed attending secondary school, but she was watched by police agents.

-Four months afterwards Josina fled Mozambique for a second time, again with a group of fellow students.
-From this point, Josina never saw any member of her family again.
-The group seeks asylum in Swaziland, where they are put in a refugee camp.
-With the help of a local Presbyterian pastor, also a FRELIMO sympathizer, Josina and three others are able to escape from the camp just as it is rumored that they are to be turned over to the Portuguese authorities.
-Traveling first by car, then by foot, and finally by bus, the four students arrive in Johannesburg, South Africa.
-There they make contact with a FRELIMO version of the American Underground Railroad.
-Next the group traveled by truck to Francistown, Botswana where they joined 14 others who are also seeking to get to Tanzania.
-Here they were declared “undesirable visitors” by the British colonial authorities and arrangements are made to deport them all to Swaziland.
+Four months afterwards, Josina fled Mozambique for a second time, again with a group of fellow students.
+From this point, she never saw any member of her family again.
+The group sought asylum in Swaziland, where they were put in a refugee camp.
+With the help of a local Presbyterian pastor, also a FRELIMO sympathizer, Josina and three others were able to escape from the camp just as it is rumored that they were to be turned over to the Portuguese authorities.
+Traveling first by car, then by foot, and finally by bus, the four students arrived in Johannesburg, South Africa.
+There, they made contact with a FRELIMO version of the American Underground Railroad.
+Next, the group traveled by truck to Francistown, Botswana, where they joined 14 others who were also seeking to get to Tanzania.
+Here they were declared "undesirable visitors" by the British colonial authorities and arrangements were made to deport them all to Swaziland.
 Following intense international publicity involving the Organization of African Unity and the United Nations, FRELIMO leader Eduardo Mondlane succeeded in persuading the British authorities to release the 18 students and allow them to proceed to Tanzania.
-The group is accordingly handed over to the United Nations High Commission for Refugees which arranged for them to travel to Lusaka, Zambia.
-There they spend several days in a refugee camp until they are turned over to a FRELIMO representative.
-After a long, arduous trip in public buses, the group finally arrives weak and undernourished in Dar es Salaam, Tanzania.
-All together, Josina has traveled nearly 2,000 mi from her home.
+The group was accordingly handed over to the United Nations High Commission for Refugees, which arranged for them to travel to Lusaka, Zambia.
+They spent several days in a refugee camp there, until they were turned over to a FRELIMO representative.
+After a long, arduous trip in public buses, the group finally arrived weak and undernourished in Dar es Salaam, Tanzania.
+All together, Josina had traveled nearly 2,000 mi from her home.